(Updated August 2018)

 This “Lux” model features include fancier seats (read: less plasticky feeling material than the regular version), a smaller fold with an automatic lock, a hand brake/decelerator, all-wheel suspension for a smoother ride, and the optional bench seat.
 Two smaller upgrades include the additional zippered pocket behind the seats and the mesh peek-a-boo window (instead of vinyl).

 Yes, this stroller is really about the bench seat, people.
-The bench seat is really unique because it offers older siblings (3+) a more dignified ride.
+The bench seat is unique because it offers older siblings (3+) a more dignified ride.
 Typically speaking, bench seats are only available on economy sit ‘n stand strollers such as the Joovy Caboose.
 Thus, with this stroller, you get that cool ride-on capability for an older child in a more luxurious, higher end product.

 The upgraded seat fabric comes in several classy colors: taupe, port, granite, slate, indigo, and ash (the heathered slate color is particularly easy on the eyes).
 Again, you won’t find this look with the economy sit ‘n stands.
 It’s apples and oranges.